New this week (5/14/2026):

 - The Spruce Mountain Fire Tower Trail is the only recreation currently available on this tract.
 Public ATV access is NOT permitted on any conservation easement lands in this area (Northway Properties and Lyme Adirondack Forest Company).
 State police and NYS Rangers will be called for trespass violations.

-- The Spruce Mountain Fire Tower is currently closed until a safety assessment can be performed on the structure.
+- The Spruce Mountain Fire Tower is currently closed until the structure can be repaired.
 The Fire Tower on Hadley Mountain is a nearby alternative.

 Dennie Road Conservation Easement